 A High priority alert remains visible until an operator handles it from the Blank Screen pane or until another alert with the same or higher priority occurs.
+It may also clear the screen after the dwell time has been reached if configured to do so.
 Click the acknowledge button (checkmark icon) above the navigation controls to acknowledge the alert and clear the pane.
-All high priority alerts must be handled in order to clear the pane of video.
 You can view the handled alert at any time.
-See Handling Alerts on page 86 for more information.
+See Handling Alerts on page 91 for more information.